if-not-nil/if-not-nil.github.io/content/lua-structs/index.md

 {{< figure
     src="https://wiby.me/lh_c.gif"
     class="float-right"
-    caption="i like this image" >}}
+    caption="" >}}
-lua is a horrible, horrible language. it has one data structure for everything - the table, which i'll be exploiting here.
+lua is a horrible language in the best way possible. it has one data structure for everything - the table, which i'll be exploiting here.

 <div style="clear: both;">
 </div>